Kate Moss, Catherine Deneuve, A$AP Rocky & More Stars in the Front Row at Saint Laurent

-Paris Fashion Week kicked off on a high note with the Saint Laurent show on Tuesday evening.
+Paris Fashion Week began on a high note this evening with the Saint Laurent show.

 Celebrities were out in full force to support Saint Laurent creative director Anthony Vaccarello, who showed his second collection for the French fashion house this season.

-Rapper A$AP Rocky continues to make the fashion week rounds — he was also spotted at Gucci in Milan and Calvin Klein in New York.
+Rapper A$AP Rocky continues to make the fashion week rounds; he was also spotted at Gucci in Milan and Calvin Klein in New York.
 For the Saint Laurent show, he wore a pair of satin Nike sneakers.

 There were also of plenty former supermodels there, too.
 Kate Moss sat next to French actress Catherine Deneuve, and Amber Valletta and Eva Herzigova were also on hand.